nzy129/nzy129/README.md

-- 👋 Hi, I’m Zheyu Ni, Ph.D. candidate in Economics at the Ohio State University.
+- 👋 Hi, I’m Zheyu Ni, a Ph.D. candidate in Economics at the Ohio State University.
 - 👀 I’m interested in empirical industrial organization and micro theory.
-- ✨ Current research on vertical intergration in two-sided markets.
+- ✨ Current research on vertical integration in two-sided markets.
-- 🌱 Some ongoing research on the airline industry and the coffee industry.
+- 🌱 Some ongoing research on the airline industry, coffee industry, and short-term rental markets.
 - 💞️ I’m looking to collaborate on two-sided markets, nonlinear price competition, second-price discrimination, dynamic pricing, common ownership, and vertical market structure.